sarahmehmedi/RememberMe/README.md

 Welcome to the Discover TruCreds Digital Trust Hackathon.

-This GitHub Repo represents a template for your project.
-It represents the central repository of all artifacts produced by your team.
-This repository will be referenced durning the judging activity and after the event has completed.

-Please follow the Template Instructions herein to update this README.

 Remember to:
   a) Remove all Template Instructions once complete
   b) Add the mandatory GitHub Topic: `runway-t22-3`